 A gastric band is a surgery that can be safely performed in a private clinic abroad and can help with weight loss.
 The gastric band limits the amount of food you can eat by making you feel full after eating small amounts of food.
-Gastric band treatment can be performed abroad where the prices will be lower and there will not be a long NHS waiting list.
+The NHS refunded treatment can be performed abroad where the prices will be lower and there will not be a long NHS waiting list.
 After gastric band surgery, your doctor can adjust the band to make food pass more slowly or quickly through your stomach.

 In a private clinic, you will receive general anaesthesia before gastric band surgery.
 You will be asleep and unable to feel pain.
 You will save money as the treatment abroad in a private clinic is much cheaper than in the UK.